How to Reject Candidates

 It is best to proceed with a templated email that thanks the candidate for their time and reiterates that they were not selected.
 Refrain from giving them vague commentary that does not explain why they are not moving forward.
 Instead, focus on constructive feedback that will help them improve their candidacy for future roles.

-Rejecting a Candidate after an Offer
+Rejecting Candidates after an Offer

 It is always challenging to reject a candidate after you have offered them a job.
 But it occasionally needs to be done, i.e., after a background check failure.
 The best way to do this is to let the candidate know via phone.
 Calling the candidate will allow them to ask questions and understand the decision made.